nathreed/MapMusic/MIDI.md

 tracks - 16bit/2bytes.
 Number of track chunks in the file.

 division - 16bit/2bytes.
 Default unit of delta-time.
-If MSBit is 0, it's "ticks per quarter note" and if 1, it's "frames per second" followed by "ticks per frame"
+If MSBit is 0, it's "ticks per quarter note" and if 1, it's "frames per second" followed by "ticks per frame".

+We will be using the ticks per quarter note method, and I'm pretty sure we can just specify any number for that, so let's just pick 48 to go with the MIDI default.

+So our division will look like `00 30` (mode 0 for ticks/qn and then 48 ticks/qn)

 ### Formats